BY DARK SLEUTH

 According to the Orlando Sentinel:

-The Daily Beast reports that "newspaper archives show Bradley was found in a ditch with gunshot wounds to the head in Tarrant County, Texas"
+The Daily Beast reports that "newspaper archives show Bradley was found in a ditch with gunshot wounds to the head in Tarrant County, Texas" His murder remains unsolved.

 Robert Lynn Bradley, accused killer of Wanda Dean Kirkum

 (Photo Credit: Orlando Sentinel)